 - Closest international airports: Palermo, Catania

-Italy vacation idea #8: the tops cities
+Italy vacation idea #8: the top cities (1 week)

 If you love city exploring, then Italy is a treat and Rome, Florence and Venice, albeit maybe not the most original of all destinations, should definitely be your first choice.